AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 The rules in this section can be used to enforce compliance with specific code metrics, by checking that the metrics computed for a program lie within user-specifiable bounds.
-Depending on the metric, there may be a lower bound, an upper bound, or both.
-A construct is flagged if the value of the metric exceeds the upper bound or is less than the lower bound.

 The name of any metrics rule consists of the prefix ``Metrics_`` followed by the name of the corresponding metric: